| Title: | Probabilistic Reconciliation via Conditioning |

 user-selected list of aggregation levels. |

-is automatically generated by taking all the factors of the time series frequency.
+If agg_levels=NULL then agg_levels is automatically generated by taking all the factors of the time series frequency.

-A list of ts objects each containing the aggregates time series in the order defined by agg_levels
+A list of ts objects each containing the aggregates time series in the order defined by agg_levels.

-# Create a monthly count time series with 100 observations y <- ts(data=stats::rpois(100,lambda = 2),frequency = 12) # Create the aggregate time series according to agg_levels y_agg <- temporal_aggregation(y,agg_levels = c(2,3,4,6,12)) # Show annual aggregate time series print(y_agg$`f=1`)
+# Create a monthly count time series with 100 observations y <- ts(data = stats::rpois(100, lambda = 2), frequency = 12) # Create the aggregate time series according to agg_levels y_agg <- temporal_aggregation(y, agg_levels = c(2, 3, 4, 6, 12)) # Show annual aggregate time series print(y_agg$`f=1`)# Create a monthly count time series with 100 observations y <- ts(data = stats::rpois(100, lambda = 2), frequency = 12) # Create the aggregate time series according to agg_levels y_agg <- temporal_aggregation(y, agg_levels = c(2, 3, 4, 6, 12)) # Show annual aggregate time series print(y_agg$`f=1`)